Visit our Field School

 Field School Open Day

-We will be holding an Open Day between 9:30 and 17:00 on Saturday 15 July 2017.
+We hold an Open Day each season for visitors.
 Admission is free and there is no need to book.

 Visit us for up-to-date tours, children's activities and a chance to look behind the scenes at a large excavation project.
 There is parking at the excavation site.
 Please use postcode SN10 3RQ for the Millstream Inn, Marden, and then continue through the village until you see us in a field on the right – parking is available here.